FHA Guidelines On Late Payments After Bankruptcy

 - Again, FHA Guidelines On Late Payments After Bankruptcy does not automatically disqualify borrowers with late payments.

-- As long as borrowers can get an approve/eligible, The Gustan Cho Team at USA Mortgage can proceed with the FHA Loan Process.
+- As long as borrowers can get an approve/eligible, Gustan Cho Associates can proceed with the FHA Loan Process

 Qualifying For FHA Loans With Late Payments After Bankruptcy

-Home Buyers who were told that they do not qualify for FHA Loans with late payments after bankruptcy, foreclosure, short sale, or deed in lieu of foreclosure, please contact us at 1-800-900-8569 or text us at 262-716-8151 for faster response.
+Home Buyers who were told that they do not qualify for FHA Loans with late payments after bankruptcy, foreclosure, short sale, or deed in lieu of foreclosure, please contact us at Gustan Cho Associates at 262-716-8151 or text for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.